Texas vs Penn State Players to Watch - Second Round

 Texas' Last Game

-In its most recent game, Texas topped Colgate on Thursday, 81-61.
+In its most recent game, Texas defeated Colgate on Thursday, 81-61.
 Its high scorer was Jabari Rice with 23 points.

 |Name